It’s a fact of life that our social circles narrow as we get older.

 There’s no surprises, no awkwardness, no effort.
 And no new faces.

-Of course, we might meet someone on Tinder but a few flirtatious last-night WhatsApps hardly counts as meaningful.
-Ditto, a friend of a friend who we spend one night chatting to at a dinner party and never see again.
+Of course, we might meet someone we hit it off with by chance, but how often do we bother pursuing that relationship?
+Think the friend of a friend you spend one night chatting to at a dinner party and never see again.

 Somewhere along the way, we’ve lost the art of meeting new people – truly new, exciting people from completely different walks of life who we spend proper time talking to; who have their own perspectives and challenge our own.